tabimoba/docs/docs/workbot/modals.md

 ![Modal stack with 3 views](~@img/workbot/workbot-blockkit/modal-stack.png)
 *Each modal can stack up to 3 views*

 Opening a modal opens in the root view.
-Updating a modal replaces the currently active view, while pushing a modal view applies a new view on top of the view stack.
+Updating a modal replaces an existing view you specify (through its **View ID**), while pushing a modal view applies a new view on top of the view stack.

 Each view has an associated ID.
 You'll need this view ID if you want to update an existing view.